-Roll labels are often also referred to as labels on a roll, adhesive labels on a roll or roll adhesive labels.
 As the name suggests, roll-fed labels are labels that are wound onto a roll.
-Irrespective of this, the labels can be designed freely and individually according to your specifications and wishes.
+The labels can be designed freely and individually according to your specifications and wishes.
 Roll labels are particularly suitable for machine processing.
 If you apply your labels to the product by hand, we recommend our labels on A4 sheets.

-The safety distance is the distance to the element that is printed first.
-For printing reasons, the safety distance should be at least 2 mm.
+The safety margin is the distance to the element that is printed first.
+For printing reasons, the safety margin should be at least 2 mm.
 If the safety distance is not maintained, some elements can be punched in or out.

 A test print is a proof of your labels under original production conditions.
 It serves to test the quality of the colours and the material.
 So you can be sure that your labels will look as planned.

 When die-cutting labels, a rest of the material remains around the die-cut shape.
-If this residue is removed from the backing material, this is called weeding.
+Remove this residue from the backing material is called weeding.
 Especially if the labels are further processed by machine, prior weeding is necessary.
 By default, all labels are weeded at label.co.uk.

-For the machine finishing of your labels it is important that you know which winding direction you need for your machine.
+For the machine processing of your labels it is important that you know which winding direction your machine requires.
 A distinction is made between inner and outer winding and how your labels are positioned on the roll, i.e. foot first, head first, word start first or word end first.
-An illustrated overview can be found here
+An illustrated overview can be found here.